yojee/yojee-developer-portal/docs/guides/api-common-error-guide.md

 ```

 </td>
-    <td>This happens when sender external id = "tester" is invalid in your dispatcher system.</td>
+    <td>This happens when the given sender value is invalid in your dispatcher system.</td>
     <td>To resolve this, ensure that sender external id is valid.<br/>
       <ul>
         <li>To get the value, navigate to Dispatcher UI, under Manage > Customers > Sender (Individual/Corporate). <br/>
         <strong>NOTE:</strong> please choose Corporate for integration purposes.
         </li>
-        <li>Or with our case, we can create a new sender record with external id = "tester".</li>
         <li>Or contact system administrator to get the value.</li>
       </ul>
     </td>